JavaScript

 // console.log(blockConst); // Error: blockConst is not defined

-JavaScript uses lexical scoping, meaning the scope of a variable is determined by its location in the source code.
+JavaScript uses lexical scoping, meaning that a function’s scope is determined by its position in the code at the time it is written, not when it is invoked.

 function outer() {